A Shape Dynamics Tutorial: A derivation of Shape Dynamics

 I will now bring to an end this Part's journey from relational first principles to Shape Dynamics.
-I will use the analysis which Edward Anderson and I made in \cite{EdFlavioPaper}, where we considered a pure-geometrodynamics theory in full generality, without any restriction on the potential term (apart from requiring a second-order potential which is covariant under diffeomorphisms), and completing the Dirac analysis of the constraints.
-Although SD was not discovered in \cite{EdFlavioPaper}, I find that analysis the most satisfactory way to justify it, starting from the present standpoint.
-For me, \cite{EdFlavioPaper} represents the `missing link' between the so-called `Relativity Without Relativity' approach and modern Shape Dynamics.
-I will postpone to the beginning of the next section a review of the actual works that led to the formulation of SD.
+I will use the analysis which E. Anderson and I made in \cite{EdFlavioPaper}, where we considered a pure-geometrodynamics theory in full generality, without any restriction on the potential term (apart from requiring a second-order potential which is covariant under diffeomorphisms), and completing the Dirac analysis of the constraints.
+The analysis of \cite{EdFlavioPaper} represents the `missing link' between the so-called `Relativity Without Relativity' approach and modern Shape Dynamics.
+I will postpone to the beginning of the next Section a review of the actual work that led to the formulation of SD (in particular, the papers~\cite{Gomes:sd_paper,Gomes:linking_paper}).

 The most general Jacobi-like, local square root Lagrangian we can take, with a lowest-order (dimension $\ell^{-2}$) potential term is

 where $a$, $\Lambda$, $\lambda_1$ and $\lambda_2$ are spatially constant parameters.
 Since a global rescaling of the action by a constant is irrelevant, it is only the ratio between the parameters $a$ and $\Lambda$ that has a physical meaning.
 For this reason we take $a \in \{ \pm1,0\}$, so that the parameter $a$ only determines the sign of $R$ and whether the corresponding term is present or not.
 The parameters $\lambda_1$, $\lambda_2$ present in the kinetic term parametrize the choice in the relative factor between the two possible ways to contract the indices of the metric velocities ($\lambda_1=\lambda_2 =1$ is the `DeWitt value', which corresponds to General Relativity).